Contributors Dropdown icon

 But as with everything marketing and data-related, this isn’t quite the whole story.
 While this might be a good baseline to build from, there’s a little more to it.

-Striking the right balance between brand and performance marketing depends on things like:
+Striking the right balance between performance and brand marketing depends on things like:

 Your company age

 This is when you reach the point of diminishing returns and start panicking.
-In response, one option is to retreat to the strategies that seemed to work in the past, even if they may not be effective in the current situation.
-Another, perhaps more forward-thinking approach, is to step back and reevaluate your strategy, considering a more holistic and comprehensive way to address your marketing efforts.
+In response, one option is to retreat to strategies that worked in the past, even if they may not be effective in the current situation.
+Another, perhaps more forward-thinking approach, is to step back and reevaluate your strategy, considering a more holistic, comprehensive approach to your marketing efforts.

 Your marketing budget